patrickbwarren/transam-triton/README.md

 same name and assigns it to the value of the address counter for the next byte to be emitted.
 Variables can be re-used and always take the latest assigned value.
-This means that there can be multiple uses of `LOOP:` for instance, for local loops.
+This means that there can be multiple instances of `LOOP:` for example, for local loops.

 The value of a variable can be inserted into the stream at any point by referencing the variable with an `!` character.
 The value appears